 The Group tests annually whether goodwill has suffered any impairment in accordance with the accounting policy stated within note 2.
-The recoverable amounts of cash-generating units have been determined based on value-in-use calculations, which require the use of estimates (note 13).
+Judgement is required in the identification and allocation of goodwill to cash-generating units.
+The recoverable amounts of cash-generating units have been determined based on value-in-use calculations, which require the use of estimates (note 12).